LeoJrTheTanooki/HamsterHotel/README.md

  // Hamster Hotel

- // Brief Description of what you did.
+ // Made a website based off of the prototype given with given assets and Bootstrap

  // Peer Reviewer: Jesus Lares